jjasghar/hanlon-cookbook/README.md

-# bar-cookbook
+# hanlon-cookbook

-TODO: Enter the cookbook description here.
+This is the wrapper cookbook to deploy [hanlon](https://github.com/csc/Hanlon).
+This is very much a WIP.